victor-sys-admin/BASE_from_flask_api_to_a_robust_container_from_scratch/README.md

 -- A Linux/MacOS workstation with a terminal working<br>
 -- Git, python and curl install<br>
--- Docker ready and started (deamon running)
+-- Docker ready and started (daemon running)

 # I - Initialisation